How to Groom a Shih Tzu at Home: Complete Beginner’s Guide

 This is also a perfect time to help your pet relax.
 Try petting and praising your Shih Tzu while it sits in your lap.
 This will assist in calming your dog and preparing it for grooming.

-3. Give your Shih Tzu a bath.
+Step 3.
+Give your Shih Tzu a bath.

 You can bathe your dog in your sink or tub, depending on what is most convenient for you and your dog.